jwatte/mono-app-server/README.md

 * varchar  -- 255 chars max
 * text     -- 8191 chars max
 * bool     -- true or false
+* long     -- 64-bit integer (only 53 bits in JavaScript)
+* email    -- email address, 64 chars max

 Methods can be open to the world (session="false") or require a valid login (default, or explicit with session="true").
 There is an affordance for a named-privilege markup as well but this has not been tested and there is no way to grant privileges to users (yet ?).

+A user needs to have all permissions listed for a method to call that method.
+There is an optional attribute "self='paramname'" which says that this permission is not needed if the operation is targeting the user himself; specifically, the 'paramname' parameter has the value of the userid logged in.

 Possible future improvements
 ----------------------------